Carlton–Collingwood rivalry: Malthouse vs. Buckley

 Arguably the most significant of the contests between the two clubs in the 2010s came in Round 2 of the 2013 season.
 After coaching Collingwood for over a decade and having taken them to a premiership in 2010, Michael Malthouse had, somewhat reluctantly, stood down at the conclusion of the 2011 season, before being lured back into coaching by the Magpies' rivals twelve months later.
 The build-up to the match was intensely scrutinised by media and the public, with great attention paid to the increased hostility between Malthouse and senior Collingwood executive figures, such as Eddie McGuire and Nathan Buckley; the latter having played under Malthouse's management as captain of Collingwood for eight years.

 Before a crowd of over 84,000 at the MCG, Collingwood came from behind to record a thrilling 17-point victory.
 Collingwood would go on to win the remaining premiership matches between the two teams while Malthouse was at the helm at Carlton, ensuring Buckley would obtain a 5–0 winning record against his former coach.
 Malthouse retired from coaching in May 2015, after having recorded his 718th match in the VFL/AFL as a senior coach, which came against Collingwood.

 Round 23, 2022

 In the final round of 2022, the clubs met in arguably their biggest head to head clash since the 1981 Grand Final.
-Carlton were sitting eighth on the AFL ladder and aiming for their first finals appearance in nine years, whereas Collingwood were sitting fifth and aiming for a top four finish.
-In front of 88,287 fans, A titanic battle saw Collingwood lead by 17 points at half time, before Carlton booted eights goals to one in the third quarter to lead by 24 points at three-quarter time.
-But Collingwood fought back in the final term, and a Jamie Elliot goal in the dying minutes secured a one-point victory, denying Carlton a finals spot while claiming fourth spot.
+Carlton were sitting eighth on the AFL ladder (though found themselves ninth on the "live" ladder by half-time) and aiming for their first finals appearance in nine years, whereas Collingwood were sitting fifth and aiming for a top four finish.
+In front of 88,287 fans, A titanic battle saw Collingwood lead by 17 points at half time, before Carlton booted eight goals to one in the third quarter to lead by 24 points at three-quarter time.
+But Collingwood fought back in the final term, and a Jamie Elliott goal in the dying minutes secured a one-point victory, denying Carlton a finals spot while claiming fourth spot.
+Had the match finished a draw, Carlton would have entered the top eight and Collingwood would not have entered the top four.